-UPDATED 2/11: If you’re a Mac OS X user the time will come when your computer won’t boot or a problem may arise where you can’t take control of the device, and booting from an OS X installation media will be required.
+If you’re still using a Mac OS X the time will come when your computer won’t boot, or a problem may arise where you can’t take control of the device, and booting from an OS X installation media will be required.

-Bear in mind that this will also work for Windows users, who are running Mac OS X on a virtual machine and need to upgrade to the latest version.
-For example, to OS X Yosemite.
+These instructions will also work for Windows users, who are running Mac OS X on a virtual machine and need to upgrade to the latest version.
+For instance, to OS X Yosemite.

 Things to know before proceeding

 Before you dive into this guide, you’ll need a few things:

 - A broken Mac computer with Mac OS X.

 - A trial copy of the TransMac software.

 - One high quality USB flash drive with 16GB of storage.

 - A copy of Apple’s macOS (DMG file).

 Now that you have all the necessary ingredients, you’re ready to make a Mac OS X bootable USB using the DMG file of the operating system with the steps below.